NOTE: VIEQUES BEACHES ARE SLOWLY BEING OPENED NOW

-You should know that all the info we provide is post-hurricane-María - the pictures & descriptions are real, all taken since 2018 so nobody gets deceived by old, pre-storm pictures.
-Vieques beaches are all-natural and as such they literally change with the winds & the tides, so we update the individual beach pages as we re-visit them.
-We also add more beaches once they are open to the public.
+All the info we provide is post-hurricane-María - the pictures & descriptions are real, all taken from 2018 to now, so nobody gets deceived by old pictures.
+Vieques beaches are all-natural and they literally change with the winds & the tides, so we update the individual beach pages as we re-visit them.
+We also add more beaches once they are opened to the public.

 The map below is clickable and zoomable, and below that you can filter by various beach attributes.
 If you prefer the simplicity of all of them in one place, click here for the Beach List page.
 Enjoy!